 It would have been so much easier to die.

-Nearly nineteen years ago, our son lay paralyzed in the grass of a church lawn in Canada.
-He was practicing backflips with a friend when he missed a rotation, fell on his head, and broke his neck nearly at his skull.
-As a friend ran for help, he lay there alone, not breathing, fading into blackness as unconsciousness took over.
+Kevin Thorson lay paralyzed in the grass of a church lawn in Canada.
+Moments earlier, he was practicing backflips with a friend when he missed a rotation, fell on his head, and broke his neck nearly at his skull.
+As a friend ran for help, he lay there alone, not breathing, fading into blackness as he fell unconscious.

 He told us later that it was at that moment, when he felt himself near death, that the presence of God came to him.
 The sense of the next world was intensely powerful, forever making this side of the veil seem the impostor.
 It would have been quick, even merciful, to have slipped quietly away to join God.